Real case: Manufacturing sector company victim of CloudLOL attack via SharePoint (client name omitted for confidentiality)

 Today, real detection comes from:

-In summary: it doesn’t matter if the email “looks legitimate.”
+In summary: it does not matter if the email “looks legitimate.”
 What matters is whether it behaves like something normal for that user.

 If you depend on providers who use O365 or SharePoint to send you documentation, consider:

 The future of prevention is not in the email header.
-It’s in behavior and context.
+It is in behavior and context.

 |---|---|---|